 Walking with Julien

-On the day in January 2017 when Donald Trump was inaugurated as President, we drove our newborn son home from the hospital and into an unknown, anxious future.
+On the day of the presidential inauguration in 2017, we drove our newborn son home from the hospital and into an unknown, anxious future.
 This series is an ongoing visual meditation on our walks through “Northeast,” our multi-faceted, working class Minneapolis neighborhood, since his arrival.

 As Julien grows into a speaking, walking, conscious boy who interacts guilelessly with others, I too continue to grow.
 His curiosity and openhearted engagement with our compact neighborhood have emboldened me to delve deeper into the innumerable intangibles that bind us with our place.